Please see the index below for a list of all our articles on Bursitis.

 Septic bursitis can turn into a serious medical condition if the infection spreads.
 Learn about the symptoms of septic bursitis, how a bursa can become infected, and how the condition is diagnosed.

-Inflammation of the shoulder’s large bursa, known as shoulder bursitis, can have many underlying causes, ranging from poor posture to a rotator cuff tear.
-Even a poorly placed vaccination injection can trigger shoulder bursitis.
+Shoulder bursitis can have many underlying causes, such as poor posture to a rotator cuff tear.
+A misplaced vaccination injection can trigger shoulder bursitis too.

-Most people who have shoulder bursitis won’t need surgery unless the bursitis is accompanied by a rotator cuff tear.
-If shoulder surgery is recommended, the type of surgery performed will depend on the patient’s symptoms and the underlying cause of the shoulder pain.
+Most shoulder bursitis cases won’t need surgery unless accompanied by a rotator cuff tear.
+Surgery, if recommended, will depend on the symptoms and cause of pain.

 The symptoms of shoulder bursitis can range from localized pain and tenderness at the shoulder to radiating pain and muscle weakness.